Numerical optimization for the compatibility constant of the lasso: Preliminaries

-The compatibility condition is one of the most important assumptions for deriving an upper bound on the mean squared error (MSE) in high-dimensional settings.
+The compatibility condition is one of the most important assumptions for deriving an upper bound on the prediction error in high-dimensional settings.
 Let $\hat{\Sigma} = X^\top X / n$ be the Gram matrix of the design matrix.
 The compatibility condition, a condition for the design matrix $X$, is defined as follows: \begin{definition} The compatibility condition (\citealp{buhlmann2011statistics}, p.~106) is met if there exists some $\phi>0$ such that, for any $\bm v \in \mathbb{R}^p$ satisfying $\|\bm v_{S^c}\|_1 \leq 3\|\bm v_{S}\|_1$, it holds that